Brick Court Chambers

 • Commercial M

 Kyle has a wide-ranging commercial practice.
 He is regularly instructed to act in commercial disputes of all kinds, big and small, international and domestic, arising out of all sectors and industries, in both litigation and arbitration.
 In recent years, Kyle has appeared in some of the largest commercial disputes to come before the English Courts.
-As a result, he is very familiar with the demands of heavy trials, particularly those involving extensive factual and expert evidence, as well as the wide variety of interlocutory applications to which such litigation frequently gives rise (including jurisdiction challenges, disclosure/privilege disputes, injunctions, freezing orders and other associated forms of interim relief).
+As a result, he is very familiar with the demands of heavy trials, particularly those involving extensive factual and expert evidence, as well as the wide variety of interlocutory applications to which such disputes frequently gives rise (including jurisdiction challenges, disclosure/privilege disputes, injunctions, freezing orders and other associated forms of interim relief).

 Details of Kyle’s sector-specific experience are set out in the relevant sub-sections below.
 However, notable examples of Kyle’s recent commercial litigation work include: